ShepherdHL/forza-painter-fh6/README.md

 > **If the result looks blurry:** raise `Random samples` first.
 Values above **200000** usually make a major quality difference; higher values are clearer but take much longer to generate.

+>  **Import is too slow:** The new version (>v1.4.0) has updated the reading algorithm and increased the timeout limit to two minutes.
+If the process times out before finishing, please submit an issue and attach your log file.

 | What it does | Details |
 | --- | --- |
 | Generate JSON | Convert images into geometry JSON with the bundled GPU/OpenCL generator. |